-In a market environment that overwhelmingly encourages constant activity by investors who seemingly want to double their money every week, a discussion of stocks to buy and hold forever seems comically out of place.
+We’ve been used to a market environment that encouraged constant activity by investors who seemingly wanted to double their money every week.
+Back then, a discussion of stocks to buy and hold forever seems comically out of place.

 It has been said (and verified) that 95% of true “day traders” — the most aggressive and active of all market participants — end up losing money by being too active for their own good.
 Conversely, the fact that Warren Buffett’s favorite holding period is “forever” and how he’s got a track record most investors would envy is just as telling.